comicrelief/campaign/profiles/cr/tests/behat/README.md

 * Every feature should has the same name that the module to test.
 * Add a tag* in order to make easy to test specific behavior.
+* Every test has impact in your actual DB, so do tests that you can run more than twice without reinstall the site.

 ## Tags